-The Company had MKD 1,533,218 thousand cash in banks as at 31 December 2019.
-1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,332 thousand annually, while similar decrease would have caused the same decrease in interest received.
-Amount of deposits is MKD 1,254,440 thousand (including call deposits) and cash in bank as at 31 December 2018, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 12,544 thousand annually, while similar decrease would have caused the same decrease in interest received.
+The Company had MKD 2,123,542 thousand deposits (only deposits with maturity more than 3months) and cash in bank as at 31 December 2020, 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 21,235 thousand annually, while similar decrease would have caused the same decrease in interest received.
+Amount of cash in banks is MKD 1,533,218 thousand as at 31 December 2019, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,332 thousand annually, while similar decrease with approximately MKD 15,332 thousand annually, while similar decrease with approximately MKD 15,332 thousand annually, while similar decrease would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,332 thousand annually, while similar decrease would have caused the same decrease in interest received.